 How can residents help the wardens?

-Trevor and Frances are there to support our front line Councillors as neighbourhood representatives to help address problems and listen to residents' suggestions.
+Trevor is here to support our front line Councillors as neighbourhood representatives to help address problems and listen to residents' suggestions.
 Crime prevention is an integral part of the wardens' role, and there is much that residents can do to help reduce crime and anti social behaviour.
 Examples include;